braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_profile_lifecycle.md

 Additionally, an `external_id` is unchangeable once it has been set against a user profile.
 Any attempt to set a different `external_id` during a user's session will create a new user profile with the new `external_id` associated with it.
 No data will be passed between the two profiles.
 {% endalert %}

-Setting an `external_id` will merge any relevant user profile data from the anonymous user profile with the existing identified user profile data and remove the remaining, irrelevant parts of the previously anonymous profile data from our database.
-This method can prevent an orphaned user from receiving a campaign that has already been received or opened by your identified user or prevent various errors that can occur when there are duplicates of your users in Braze.
-These orphaned users are not considered in your user counts and will not be messaged.

 There are two scenarios that occur when you identify anonymous users:

 1) **An anonymous user becomes a new identified user:** If the `external_id` does not yet exist in Braze's platform, the anonymous user becomes a new identified user and retains all of the same attributes and history of the anonymous user.

-2) **An anonymous user is identified as an already existing user:** If the `external_id` already exists in Braze's platform, then this user was previously identified as a user in the system in some other way, either via another device (such as on tablet) or through imported user data.
+2) **An anonymous user is identified as an already existing user:** If the `external_id` already exists in Braze's platform, then this user was previously identified as a user in the system in some other way, e.g., via another device (such as on tablet) or through imported user data.
 As such, you already have a user profile for this user.
-In this instance, Braze automatically merges the anonymous user's data to the existing identified user's profile.
+In this instance, Braze automatically merges the anonymous user's data to the existing identified user profile.
 Braze then orphans the anonymous user, removing it from your user base so we don't incorrectly inflate user counts.

 For information on how to set an `external_id` against a user profile, see our documentation ([iOS][24], [Android][30], [Web][31]).